TedHusted/awake/awake.md/awake.md

 The battle cloud parts.
 The frigate lurches forward.
 Weaving side to side, it tumbles toward the planet.
 The tremendous ship glows brighter and smaller as it disintegrates in the atmosphere.
 Then, it too, is a pin point.

 The recording fades to black.
-The lights in the Elysium council room glow brighter.
+The lights in the council room glow brighter.
 Silence lingers for a moment.

 Phoebe steps forward.
 It’s her turn to begin the regular meeting.
 Moving into the circle, she opens the agenda.
 The set of three items are familiar to the nine other council members gathered around the circle.

 * Omnibot Preparations,
-* Elysium Infrastructure, and
+* Colony Infrastructure, and
 * Terran Encounters.

 	Her lips shadow her words as Phoebe addresses the council over her implant.